credit card icon

 • For foreign nationals or expats working temporarily in the UK – whose lack of banking or credit history excludes them from being offered anything more than a basic bank account – a national passport or national identity card should be sufficient.

-If you don’t have proof of address because your name is not on any bills, speak to the person you're living with and ask if it would be possible for you to take on one of the bills in your name.
+If none of the above options are suitable, there are a couple of other things you can try.
+If you don’t have proof of address because your name is not on any bills, for example, speak to the person you're living with and ask if it would be possible for you to take on one of the bills in your name.
 This could take a month for the change to come through on a paper-based bill, which you can then use as proof of address.

 Alternatively, you could apply for a prepaid card.
 These cards are great for students and those who have little or no credit history – they can be used much like a bank account and you can even have your wages paid into them, with little paperwork required and no unexpected bank charges.
 Plus, once the card is sent to your home, you can use the letter that comes with it as proof of address.

-What documents will you need to open a bank account?
+What documents do you need to open a bank account?

 Typically, you’ll need to provide proof of identity and proof of address in order to open a UK bank account.
 You may only need one of each, though depending on the bank and the documents you’re using, be aware that you may need additional options.